lydializhenzhenemory/cs370/doc/frontend.md

 signinButtonStyle: An object containing CSS properties to style the sign-in button.
 signInOut: A string that toggles between "Sign In" and "Sign Out" based on the user's authentication status.

-### Lifecycle Hooks

-mounted: Automatically types out the game title upon loading and checks for user authentication status to update the sign-in button text.

 ### Methods

-typeTitle(title, recursive): Creates a typing effect for the provided title.
+mounted: Automatically types out the game title upon loading and checks for user authentication status to update the sign-in button text. typeTitle(title, recursive): Creates a typing effect for the provided title.
 If recursive is true, the title re-types itself after a brief delay. startGame(): Uses Vue Router to navigate to the game modes page. signIn(): Handles user authentication.
 If no user is signed in, it initiates a sign-in process.
 If a user is signed in, it processes sign-out.